 Taking probiotics during and after a course of antibiotics can help reduce the risk of diarrhea and restore your gut microbiota to a healthy state.

-However, it is best to avoid grapefruit and calcium-fortified foods during antibiotics, as these can affect the absorption of antibiotics.
+However, it is best to avoid grapefruit and calcium-fortified foods while taking certain antibiotics, as these can affect the absorption of antibiotics.
+Ask your doctor whether this applies to the specific antibiotic they have prescribed to you.